dx-ted-emea/iot-labs/lab1-temperature sensor/README.md

 ![](tessel-climate-1.png)

+#### Discussion Point

-This approach makes electrical engineering possible without needing to solder or build circuits yourself, but if you agree with the author that the joy of IoT is creativity, the expression of creativity is to make rather than consume, explore the lower level [Lab 1.1, Arduino](Lab1.1-Arduino.md) chaining.
+>This approach makes electrical engineering possible without needing to solder or build circuits yourself, but if you agree with the author that the joy of IoT is creativity, the expression of creativity is to make rather than consume, explore the lower level [Lab 1.1, Arduino](Lab1.1-Arduino.md) chaining.

 # Writing a Tessel based Environment Sensor #